 Only a few short weeks ago, stores began hawking their fall wares, including Starbucks’ and their release of the famous Pumpkin Latte.
 I am more of a Caribou Coffee fan myself.
 Happily, they offer their own pumpkin treats.
 Yeah, you can still have a Pumpkin Latte, but their signature (at least at my local Caribou) is the Pumpkin White Mocha.
 Sooooo, sooo decadent, creamy, and delicious!
 You have to try it!
 I order mine with skim milk, extra hot, and half the [white] chocolate (Caribou offers any mocha drink in milk, dark, or white chocolate.
 Your choice!
 Cool, huh?).
 When I’m not busy running errands around town, I take my mocha and snuggle in to my favorite orange chair by the fire place and read my Nook.
 I still think they should make a plaque with my name on it and stick it to that chair.

 Mochas and lattes are espresso based drinks.
-I happen to own an espresso machine (I do not own a drip coffee machine…unless you count the ugly, cheap, travel mug contraption Shawn left at my house that stays stashed where I cannot see it).
+I happen to own an espresso machine rather than a traditional drip machine.
 A decent espresso machine is not cheap.
 Back in high school, my sister and I pooled our money together to buy our dad an espresso machine for Christmas.
 We spent about $150.
 It was a piece of pooh, but Dad did appreciate the thought and love that went behind the gift.
 When the time came for me to have my own place (and own coffee maker) five years ago, I dropped about $400 on a Saeco Via Venezia.
 The one I really, really, really wanted went for over $2,000!
 Not cheap at all, but for me the investment was worth it.
 My Via Venezia makes wonderful espresso with a pretty and yummy crema even after all these years of continuous use.